 The animal is delivered to the abattoir the evening before.
 It is rested over-night to give it time to relax after the stress of the journey.

 In the morning the animal is walked gently into the chute it passes through a screen and is dispatched quickly with a captive bolt gun.

 Here begins the production line.
 The carcass is slung up by the back legs and bled out, after which the head, hooves, hide and innards are skilfully removed.
-The carcass is washed and allowed cool to room temperature before being moved to the cold-room where it will hang dry aging for twenty one days.
+The carcass is washed and allowed to cool to room temperature before moving to the cold-room where it will hang dry-ageing for twenty-one days.

-This tenderises the meat and intensifies the depth of flavour.
-(Supermarkets generally avoid this step because it can reduce the weight by up to 20kg through moisture evaporation hence reducing profit!)
+The hanging process tenderises the meat and intensifies the depth of flavour.
+(Supermarkets generally avoid this step because the moisture evaporation will reduce the carcass weight by up to 20kg, therefore, reducing profit!)

-After hanging the carcass is then broken down into joints and butchered into the cuts we are all familiar with.
-Most of the heavy bones are removed and cuts are trimmed of excess fat and sinews.
-This leaves about 200Kg of saleable meat.
+After hanging the carcass is then broken down into joints and butchered into the familiar cuts.
+Most heavy bones are removed, and cuts are trimmed of excess fat, leaving the cut-weight of saleable meat (approx 200Kg).